 the frame is from a mesh STA

-Otherwise, there is no restriction on each DA, except that the first six octets of the first A-MSDU subframe header (the mesh DA, if the frame is from a mesh STA, or the DA in a Basic A-MSDU not from a mesh STA) shall not be AA-AA-03-00-00-00.
+Otherwise, there is no restriction on each DA, except that if the frame is from a nonmesh STA, the first six octets of the first A-MSDU subframe header (the DA in a Basic A-MSDU) shall not be AA-AA-03-00-00-00.

-NOTE 3—The address AA-AA-03-00-00-00 is that which results from an attack in which an encrypted QoS Data frame not containing an A-MSDU (whose unencrypted frame body therefore starts with an LLC header followed by a SNAP header constructed per IETF RFC 1042) has the A-MSDU Present subfield changed to 1 by an attacker to cause it to appear to be a payload protected A-MSDU (PP A-MSDU) with multiple MSDUs (each preceded by an A-MSDU subframe header, which starts with the DA or mesh DA).
+NOTE 3—The address AA-AA-03-00-00-00 is that which results from an attack in which an encrypted QoS Data frame not containing an A-MSDU (whose unencrypted frame body therefore starts with an LLC header followed by a SNAP header constructed per IETF RFC 1042) has the A-MSDU Present subfield changed to 1 by an attacker to cause it to appear to be a payload protected A-MSDU (PP A-MSDU) with multiple MSDUs (each preceded by an A-MSDU subframe header, which starts with the DA).

 Editor: modify 10.11 (REVme/D7.0 P1984 L17), including the footnote, as indicated: